310mc/https-310mc.github.io-tl/source/_posts/other/dokisuta.md

 {% img /img/es/eventstory/wisteria/kanatabcg.jpg %}

 {% bubble Kanata v2 %}
-there are so [many] strange things in this world, isn't there…♪
+there are so [many] strange things in this world, aren't there~…♪
 {% endbubble %}

 <small>You can listen to the voiced line [here](https://youtu.be/n7ySxYtmWRE?t=1202).</small>